-The recipe I’m sharing today is another one of my Grandmother’s recipes.
-One she shared in our Olsen family cookbook — pretty much the bible of cookbooks in our home.
-It’s one of those cookbooks you can tell has been used a lot.
+The recipe I’m sharing today is my Grandmother’s chocolate chip cookie recipe passed down at least three generations.
+A recipe she shared in our Olsen family cookbook — pretty much the bible of cookbooks in our home.
+One of those cookbooks you can tell has been used a lot.

-I hope you enjoy.
-And I bet you’ll have a hard time going back to plain old chocolate chip after you make these. 😉
+It’s an extraordinary chocolate cookie recipe—I hope you enjoy it.
+I have a sneaking feeling you’ll have a hard time going back to plain ol’ chocolate chip after you make these.

 - 1 cup brown sugar